baden03/annual-archive/readme.txt

 * changed the default archive type from monthly to yearly
 * cleaned up plugin options page
 * widget title can be left blank
+* changed when the plugin text domain is loaded for better integration with translation plugins

 = 1.5.2 =
 * addressed issue with some themes throwing Call to a member function get() on a non-object error